HackGT/hackgt-org-website/_events/horizons.md

 devpost: https://horizons2019.devpost.com/
 ---

  Horizons was HackGT's first Art + Tech makeathon and a celebration of the arts community at Georgia Tech.
 At Horizons, participants were challenged to create projects integrating art and technology that related to the prompt "Tell me a story".
+In addition to the makeathon, Horizons featured student arts organizations, digital media and music deparments, and artists on Georgia Tech's campus and the general Atlanta area.